NitkarshChourasia/roadMapProjects/documentClassification.md

 ```

 # Footnote:
-[^1]: Image processing is the most crucial and bottleneck step of the project.
+[^1]: The image processing step is one of the most crucial and bottleneck steps in the project.

-[^2]: Text Extraction technologies expect clean inputs for accurate results.
+[^2]: For accurate results, text extraction technologies require clean inputs.
-This is another bottleneck step for this particular project.
+For this particular project, this represents another bottleneck.

-[^3]: For classifying Images we first have to feed the algorithm with
-unique words.
-This unique words are document specific.
-To extract such unique
-words two methods are possible (manual input or using TD-IDF)
+[^3]: For classifying images we first have to feed the algorithm with unique words.
+These unique words are specific to each document.
+To extract such unique words two methods are possible (manual input or using TD-IDF).

 [^4]: Crucial data are subjective and differ from document to document.
-But this
-data is common around same type of document.
+However, this data is common to the same type of document.
-Example: Aadhar number, Name, DOB, etc. are crucial for Aadhar document.
-Pan Card
+The Aadhar number, name, DOB, etc, are crucial to the Aadhar card document..
-Number is specific to Pan document.
-Driving License number is specific to driving
+Pan Card Number is specific to the Pan document.
-license document, and so on.
+Driving License number is specific to driving license document, and so on.